Courts113/Bellabeat-Capstone/README.md

 GROUP BY Id
 ```

 As we can see, average daily steps range from 1,247 - 16,807 steps per day.
-Average steps amongst all users was 9,011 steps per day.
+Average steps out of all users was 9,011 steps per day.

-### Average BMI amongst users
+### Average BMI amongst Users

 ![AVG BMI](https://user-images.githubusercontent.com/121068001/211932698-22ad32f5-8cfa-4ba7-af51-a37d41ce7955.png)